Pungyeon/clean-go-article/README.md

 ## Clean Go

-This section will focus less on the generic aspects of writing clean Go code and more on the specifics, with an emphasis on the underlying clean code principles.
+This section focuses less on the generic aspects of writing clean Go code and more on the specifics, with an emphasis on the underlying clean code principles.

 ### Return Values